Sommer Ray Goes For A Bike Ride In Her Underwear

 The first image in the set saw Sommer posed in the sand.
 At Sommer’s side were homes and a walking path lined with palm trees.
 It looked to be a beautiful day with plenty of sunshine spilling over her figure.
 She posed with her chest facing toward the camera, grabbing the seat of her bike with one hand and tipping her hat with the opposite.
 The model tilted her chin up and looked off-camera as she popped her hip to the side and flaunted her bombshell body.

-On her upper-half, the model sported a black tank top with thick straps that left her muscular arms on display.
-The garment had a cropped cut, hitting a few inches below her ribs, leaving her toned abs on display for her audience to view.
+On her upper half, the model sported a black tank top with thick straps that left her muscular arms on display.
+The garment had a cropped cut, which hit a few inches below her ribs and left her toned abs on display.
 To up the ante even further, Sommer appeared to go braless for the snap.

-She teamed the top with a pair of underwear that was equally as hot.
+She teamed the top with a pair of underwear that was equally hot.
 A tag in the update indicated that the colorful undergarment was from PSD Underwear.
 The boxer-briefs were constructed of bright blue fabric with a few pops of pink and yellow.
 It had a tight logo waistband that was worn high on Sommer’s hips, accentuating her hourglass curves.
 The short length of the piece also showcased Sommer’s toned legs.

 The social media star added a cap from her store to shield her face from the sun.
 She wore her long, brunette tresses down, and they spilled over her shoulders and back.
 Sommer also rocked bright pink socks, completing her outfit with a pair of sneakers.